-With a focus on a case study situated in the Tantramar area of South-East New Brunswick, Canada -- an area subject to very large tidal forces from the Bay of Fundy -- this study set out to assess public awareness about the link between climate change and elevated risk of regional dyke failure, measure how different multimedia visualizations influence public risk perception, and provide general recommendations for the development of flood risk communication strategies in coastal zones.
+With a focus on a case study situated in the Tantramar area of South-East New Brunswick, Canada - an area subject to very large tidal forces from the Bay of Fundy - this study set out to assess public awareness about the link between climate change and elevated risk of regional dyke failure, measure how different multi-media visualizations influence public risk perception, and provide general recommendations for the development of flood risk communication strategies in coastal zones.

 The results from 14 focus groups (n = 157 participants) revealed that 81% of respondents felt that the problem of climate change was considerable or severe.
-However, high levels of awareness of the threat posed by global climate change do not necessarily translate into an awareness of personal flood risks at the local level.
-When asked for their assessment of personal vulnerability to dyke failure and subsequent coastal flooding, only 35.6% considered themselves to be at considerable or severe personal risk.
+However, when asked for their assessment of personal vulnerability to dyke failure and subsequent coastal flooding, only 35.6% considered themselves to be at considerable or severe personal risk.
 Gender, education, and age were found to significantly influence initial risk perception to varying degrees, and were also associated with changes in risk perception following the communication session.
 While geovisually-enhanced communication strategies, involving 3D flood animations and web-based GIS maps, were no more effective at raising risk awareness than a non-enhanced communication package, qualitative responses suggested that the geovisualizations had greater emotional impact ("shock"), and contributed disproportionately to an expressed desire to become politically and socially active around the issue.
+In conclusion, in addition to presenting evidence in a clear and compelling way, effective coastal flood risk communication requires a supportive framework capable of building trust and encouraging public dialogue.
+Recommendations towards creating this framework are provided.